Rhizon: History

 In Roman times, Rhizinium is documented as an oppidum civium Romanorum.
 Two Roman routes led through the Bay of Kotor.
 The most prosperous time for Roman Rhizinium came during the 1st and 2nd centuries, when huge villas were made in the area and the city had 10,000 inhabitants.
 Five mosaics are the most valuable remains of that period - not only for Risan but also for Montenegro.
 The best preserved one shows Hypnos, the Greek deity of sleep.
 It is the only known image of this kind in the Balkans.
 The famous archeologist Sir Arthur Evans led those initial excavations in 1885.

 The protector-god of Rhizon/Risinium was the Illyrian war deity, Medaurus.
 Medaurus is mentioned in a dedication carved in Lambaesis (north Africa) by a Roman legatus native of Risinium and more scarcely in two other inscriptions found in Risinium and Santa Maria di Leuca (Lecce).
 The Lambaesis dedication also indicates that an equestrian statue of Medaurus had been erected there, likely the replica of a monumental statue located in Risinium.
 Archeological research in Risinium in the 21st century suggests that the statue of Medaurus was set up on a base of at least 15x20m, and situated on the acropolis where it dominated the city.

 The invasions of the Avars and Slavs left the city deserted.
 The last reference of a bishop in Risan dates back to 595.

 Legacy

-On the Gradina hill, above the archeological site of Carine, a fortification is situated containing remains of an Illyrian-Greek acropolis.
+On the Gradina hill, above the archeological site of Carine, a fortification is situated containing remains of an Illyrian acropolis.